rtecCyberSec/BitlockMove/README.md

 </div>
 <br>

-As this CLSID is related to Bitlocker, it can only be found on Client systems.
-Therefore, this PoC only allows Lateral Movement on Client systems, not on Servers.
+As this CLSID is related to Bitlocker, it can mainly be found on Client systems.
+Therefore, this PoC mainly allows Lateral Movement on Client systems, not on Servers (because by default Bitlocker is disabled there).

 # Enum Mode